jonnonz1/nz-statute-book/acts/public/1990/civil-aviation-act-1990.md

 (6) If the Minister declines to authorise any provision of any contract, arrangement, or understanding under this section, the Minister shall give notice in the Gazette that authorisation has been declined.

 ### 89 Minister may issue commission regimes
-The Minister may from time to time, by notice in the Gazette,— (a) issue commission regimes; and
+(1) The Minister may from time to time, by notice,— (a) issue commission regimes; and
   (b) amend or revoke any commission regime so issued.
+(2) A notice under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 90 Authorisation of tariffs by Minister
 (1) The Minister may from time to time specially authorise any tariff in respect of international carriage by air where the relevant places of departure and destination are within the territories of 2 countries, one of which is New Zealand, whether or not there is to be a break in the carriage or a transhipment.